Just buy the f***ing latte

 So, ladies, buy the f***ing latte, because I’m going to need you caffeinated when we do this thing.

-Sallie L. Krawcheck is the CEO and cofounder of Ellevest, a digital financial advisor for women launched in 2016.
+Sallie L. Krawcheck is the CEO and cofounder of Ellevest, a digital financial adviser for women launched in 2016.
 She is a former CEO of Merrill Lynch Wealth Management and Smith Barney.